MycoPunk/Afum_PopPan/pipelines/MAT_type/README.md

 **04_fixnames_and_align_multifasta.sh**<br>This script will attach strain names to each of the output fasta files so you can tell them apart in the viewer, and then preform a multiple sequence alignment in MAFT as in step 2.

+**Graph_depth_profiles_of_MAT_alignments.R**<br>
+This is an ugly, hardcoded, redundant script to visualize the depth profiles of the MAT alignments for the 9 strains (plus a control for both MAT-1 ad MAT-2) with significant alignments to both idomorphs (included as a supplemental figure in the manuscript).